protickr/git-notebook/readme.md

 *git initialization at a local directory*
 > go to the root of the project directory and,
 > `$ git init`

 if cloned from remote repository then,
 Project directory will be named as repository-name if cloning destination not specified
 And git is already initialized in it, no need to initialize it again.

+*Bare repositories -- Central remote repository*
+> `$ git init --bare project.git`
+>
+Initializes a bare repository called project.git where developers will be able to push and pull from
+It _dose not have a working directory,_ making changes and committing directly to it is impossible.
+It is a storage facility rather than a development environment.

 *add remote origin (where commits will be pushed) to a local repository*
 > `$ git remote add origin <origin_address>`